Nandtel/gear-service/README.md

 # GearService
 [![Build Status](https://travis-ci.org/Nandtel/GearService.svg?branch=master)](https://travis-ci.org/Nandtel/GearService)

 Demo CRM application.
-Gear Service is compact and easy-to-use solution to collect your sales.
-Presents opportunities to work with customers through interaction with checks: easy and dynamic sorting on client-side by angularJS, safe and quick storing data in reliable databases, analytics you need to find bottlenecks in your pipeline.
-You become faster and more responsible with Gear Service.
+Gear Service is compact and easy-to-use solution to collect sales.
+Presents opportunities to work with customers through interaction with checks: easy and dynamic sorting on client-side by angularJS, safe and quick storing data in reliable databases, analytics need to find bottlenecks in pipeline.

 # Technologies
 Server-side: